Marv Tarplin: Biography

 Tarplin left the Miracles in 1973, shortly after Smokey Robinson and his wife Claudette left the group.
 His replacement in the Miracles was Donald Griffin, brother of Billy Griffin (Robinson's replacement in the group).

-Robinson and Tarplin continued to collaborate as writers on Robinson's solo recordings, including hits such as "Cruisin'" (1979–1980) and "Being with You" (1981).
-Tarplin also continued to play guitar on record and in concert for Robinson, and, until 2008, continued to tour with Robinson.
-In 2007, Milwaukee, Wisconsin musician, Paul Cebar, paid homage to Tarplin with his song "Marv's Fluttering Guitar (For Marv Tarplin)" from the album Tomorrow Sound Now For Yes Music People.
+Robinson and Tarplin continued to collaborate as writers on Robinson's solo recordings, including hits such as "Cruisin'" (1979-80) and "Being with You" (1981).
+Tarplin also continued to play guitar on recordings and in concert for Robinson and, until 2008, continued to tour with Robinson.
+In 2007, Milwaukee, Wisconsin musician Paul Cebar paid homage to Tarplin with his song "Marv's Fluttering Guitar (For Marv Tarplin)" from the album Tomorrow Sound Now For Yes Music People.

 Rock and Roll Hall of Fame controversy

 In 1987, Smokey Robinson was inducted into the Rock and Roll Hall of Fame as a solo artist.
 However, in a decision that has since sparked much scrutiny, debate, and controversy, Tarplin, and the other original members of the Miracles, Bobby Rogers, Ronnie White, Pete Moore and Claudette Robinson, were not.
 The Miracles were finally retroactively inducted into the hall by a special committee in 2012, alongside Smokey Robinson.
 Tarplin retired from touring in 2008 and is pictured on the cover of the 2009 Motown CD release The Miracles – Depend On Me: The Early Albums.